snoyberg/stack-coc/COMMUNICATIONS.md

 Said another way: a decision to opt in to one piece of the toolchain should be orthogonal to any other decisions.

-### Respect others' time

-This is covered in depth in the "prior art" links above.
-Most people are interacting with the Stack community in their free time.
-Companies that support development of tooling are spending funds they could be using for non-community activities.
-We should respect these contributions.

-On the other hand, for users and consumers of the technology, we should wherever possible try to make life as easy as we can.
-Avoid creating blockers for people if you can.
-Recognize differences in goals and see if they can be addressed.
-Be aware that it may _not_ be possible to address these differences.
-Be explicit about your intentions so people can make decisions on how they wish to proceed with achieving their goals.

 ### Avoid derailing discussions

 Keep discussions on topic.
 If there's an issue about X, do not